The Stem Cell “Facelift”: Fat Transfer Using Stem Cells

 A stem cell “facelift” is perfect for patients who are seeking non-surgical facial rejuvenation while wishing to appear younger and more rejuvenated.
 The procedure is ideal for those with moderate facial aging, or those who have had a facelift previously, and may not wish to undergo another surgical procedure.

 The stem cell fat transfer procedure is completely customized based on your own individual aging process.
 Upon consultation with your surgeon, you may also require facial sculpting, or removal of fat from specific areas to create a more aesthetically pleasing contour depending on your desired result.

 How long does the procedure take?

-The entire stem cell facelift procedure can be done in the operating room, or as a day procedure using only a mild local aesthesia.
-Recovery time takes about 3 to 10 days depending on your age and any other medical or health factors.
+The entire stem cell facelift procedure can be performed in the operating room, or as a day procedure using only a mild local anesthesia.
+Recovery time takes about 3 to 10 days depending on age and any other medical or health factors.